-- Elisabeth Wehling, Postdoctoral Researcher, Linguistics, UC Berkeley; "A nation under joint custody: How conflicting family models divide US politics"
+- Elisabeth Wehling; "A nation under joint custody: How conflicting family models divide US politics"

 - Amy Campbell, Senior Software Engineer, Apple; "The Morphosyntax of Discontinuous Exponence"

-- Ramón Escamilla, Assistant Professor, Linguistics, Central Arkansas; "An Updated Typology of Causative Constructions: Form-Function Mappings in Hupa (California Athabaskan), Chungli Ao (Tibeto-Burman) and Beyond"
+- Ramón Escamilla, Associate Professor, Linguistics, Central Arkansas; "An Updated Typology of Causative Constructions: Form-Function Mappings in Hupa (California Athabaskan), Chungli Ao (Tibeto-Burman) and Beyond"

-- Hannah Haynie, Postdoctoral Research Fellow, Natural Resources, Colorado State University; "Studies in the History and Geography of California Languages"
+- Hannah Haynie, Assistant Professor, Linguistics, University of Colorado Boulder; "Studies in the History and Geography of California Languages"

 - Jisup Hong, Analytical Linguist, Google; "Connective Polysemy and Clause Linkage Typology in Korean"